 IP assignment and device configuration

-Thanks to support for a wide range of IP assignment mechanisms (BootP, DHCP, DCP), you can implement IP address assignment with just a few clicks of the mouse for Industrial Ethernet devices as well as PROFINET and EtherNet/IP™ components.
+Thanks to support for various IP assignment mechanisms (BootP, DHCP, DCP), you can implement IP address assignment with just a few clicks of the mouse for Industrial Ethernet devices as well as in PROFINET and EtherNet/IP applications.
 IP address assignment can also be planned with the aid of device MAC addresses.

 The network components that you have integrated in your project can be configured in detail.
 Furthermore, typical parameters such as the IP address, subnet mask, gateway address, and device name can be conveniently modified in a table overview.